 Proportional Integral Derivative (PID) is one of the most commonly used control algorithms due its ease of use and minimal required knowledge of the system or plant to be controlled.
-National Instruments provides ready-to-run, advanced (PID) control algorithms with the NI LabVIEW PID Control Toolkit.
-Combined with the LabVIEW Control Design & Simulation Module, the LabVIEW PID Control Toolkit can help you simulate and tune your PID controllers without implementing them in real-world systems, thus avoiding possible problems such as instability during application development.
+NI provides ready-to-run, advanced (PID) control algorithms with the NI LabVIEW PID Control Toolkit.
+Combined with the LabVIEW Control Design & Simulation Module, which is part of LabVIEW Professional, the LabVIEW PID Control Toolkit can help you simulate and tune your PID controllers without implementing them in real-world systems, thus avoiding possible problems such as instability during application development.
 In this tutorial, learn how to use the LabVIEW PID Control Toolkit with the LabVIEW Control Design & Simulation Module and design the PID gains for the position controller of a DC motor in a Real-Time system.

 In this tutorial, we will design the velocity controller for a DC motor.
 For the sake of simplicity consider a basic transfer function for a DC motor where effects such as friction and disturbances are being considered:

 Where:Ф(s) is the angular velocity (rad/sec)V(s) is applied voltage (V)J is the rotor inertia (9.64E-6)R is the rotor resistance (3.3 Ώ)K is the torque constant (0.028 N-m\A)L is the Inductance ( 4.64E-3 H)B is the Friction Torque Constant (1.8E-6 N-m-s)If you replace the numeric values, you get the following transfer function: